-After you’ve create a good budget, practice using it.
+After you’ve make a budget, practice using it.
 Put the extra income in your savings account and see if you are comfortable.
 You can make the transition slow and put money away into your savings.
 It’s always a good idea to have an emergency savings account.

 3. TIGHTEN UP YOUR BUDGET

 It takes a little bit of trial and error tightening up your budget.
 We decided to cut back on cable and eventually get rid of cable, cut back our grocery budget, and stop going out to eat as much, and create a weekly meal plan.
 There are some great ways to save money that you may not be aware of.

 Tightening up your budget will make it much easier to live on one income.
 Once you get the hang of it, you may be able to add some things back in.

 I consider it a blessing to stay home and raise children.
 If that means I have to cut back on my personal luxuries so be it.
 We’ve learned to buy less expensive clothes and actually love shopping for used clothing online.
 The clothes end up being really nice at the fraction of the cost.

 It’s a great example for our children to see that we don’t have to have everything we see.
 Splurging once in a while makes it more memorable.
 We buy all the necessities for our children and if they want anything in excess, they buy it themselves.
 It’s a great way to learn how money works.

 5. MAKE SAVING MONEY A PART OF YOUR LIFE

 I moved out of my parent’s house when I was 17 years old.
 I didn’t have a clue about saving money.
 I was working and providing for myself.
 I could have saved myself a lot of money and wouldn’t have had to stress as much.
 Thankfully a few years later, I learned how to coupon and learned other ways to save money.